Ifrah-code/MyPortfolio/README.md

-You Can Vist the application with the link below through your browser. https://myporfolio3.netlify.app/
+You can vist the application with the link below through your browser. https://myporfolio3.netlify.app/